Serkkaddis/travel-planner/README.md

-# 🌍 Travel Planner
+# Travel Planner

-Travel Planner is a web application designed to help users plan their trips efficiently by exploring destinations, booking flights, and organizing itineraries.
-Built with React and styled using TailwindCSS, the app integrates with the Amadeus API to provide real-time travel data.
+A web application that helps users plan their travel itineraries by providing information on destinations, flights, hotels, and more.
+Built with React, integrated with the Amadeus API, and styled with TailwindCSS.
 This project is a capstone project for ALX's Front End Development Course.

-# 🚀 Features
+## Features

-Search for Destinations: Find destinations by city or country using the Amadeus API.
-Flight Offers: View available flight options with prices and airlines.
-Hotel Accommodations: Explore hotels and their amenities in the desired city.
-Itinerary Planning: Save and organize travel plans in a visually appealing format.
-Responsive Design: A fully responsive UI for seamless experience across devices.
-# 🛠️ Technology Stack
-Frontend: React, TailwindCSS
+- **Search for Destinations:** Users can search for cities and countries using the Amadeus API and get a list of matching locations.
+- **Flight Offers:** Users can find available flight offers between specified origin and destination cities.
+- **Hotel Accommodations:** Users can view available hotel offers in a selected destination city.
+- **Itinerary Planner:** Users can plan their travel itinerary by adding destinations, flights, and accommodations to a visual itinerary.
+- **Responsive Design:** The app is fully responsive and works well on both desktop and mobile devices.
+- **User Authentication (Stretch Goal):** Allows users to log in and save their itineraries for future reference.
+- **Social Sharing (Stretch Goal):** Users can share their itineraries via social media or shareable links.

+## Technologies Used

+- **Frontend:**
+  - React (with React Hooks)
+  - TailwindCSS for styling
-API Integration: Amadeus API
+  - Amadeus API for fetching travel data
-Deployment: Netlify/Vercel
-State Management: React hooks (useState, useEffect), optionally Zustand or Redux
-Tools: Vite, Axios
+- **State Management:** React's `useState` and `useEffect` hooks (and optional state management tools like Zustand)
+- **Deployment:** The app will be deployed on a free hosting platform such as Netlify or Vercel.

-# 📦 Installation
+## Installation

+To set up the project locally, follow these steps:
 Clone the repository:
 git clone https://github.com/<serkkaddis>/travel-planner.git
 cd travel-planner